ramhee98/MoodleUpdater/README.md

 - The **Features** and **Usage** sections match the script's functionality.
 - Multithreading is emphasized as a key benefit.
 - Prompts and outputs are explained clearly.
+- The script uses its own directory as the reference point for operations, ensuring consistency regardless of where it is executed.